jstowers/mit-xpro-quantum-computation/week01/notes/01-density-matrices.md

 When a physical property is measured, the possible outcomes are restricted to the _eigenvalues_ of the corresponding operator.

-After measurement, the quantum state instantaneously _collapses_ into a the specific state (eigenvector) associated with the measured eigenvalue.
+After measurement, the quantum state instantaneously _collapses_ into the specific state (eigenvector) associated with the measured eigenvalue.

 4. __Time Evolution__